 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Benjamin A. E. Lehner: The most critical parts of the 3D printing procedure are the calibration of the Z axis height and the coordination of starting the print and starting the syringe pump.
+Kui Yu: The most critical parts of the 3D printing procedure are the calibration of the Z axis height and the coordination of starting the print and starting the syringe pump.
 (4.3 and step 4.8)

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Marie-Eve Aubin-Tam: The bio-ink developed for this protocol is fairly soft, with low toughness.
+Benjamin A. E. Lehner: The bio-ink developed for this protocol is fairly soft, with low toughness.
 Further modifications could be made to the bioink formulation in order to provide the printed biofilm with improved mechanical properties.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Marie-Eve Aubin-Tam: Our 3D bioprinting technique opens a new door for creating bacterial biofilms with excellent mechanical properties.
+Ewa M. Spiesz: Our 3D bioprinting technique opens a new door for creating bacterial biofilms with excellent mechanical properties.
 This provides a new method for fabricating artificial biomimetic materials.

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.